DevexSolar/RoadWarrior/README.md

    external auth provider (e.g. Auth0).
 Should support login via variety of providers including Google and major social networks.
 It is being addressed on all the calls from UI/APIs to check whether token is valid.
 Separate roles for backend components should be provided there so that we know who did what (audit).
-9. **In-app & E-mail Sharing API** is a small backend component that support in-app sharing (for the "Trips Shared with Me" section of Dashboard UI) and also performed E-mail invitation for unregistered users.
+9. **In-app & E-mail Sharing API** is a small backend component that supports in-app sharing (for the "Trips Shared with Me" section of Dashboard UI) and also performed E-mail invitation for unregistered users.
 10. Local storage and Mobile in-app storage should cache recent data to present the recent trip info in offline mode and/or present the past data when app is still loading.